kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 While you guys are out here glorifying raging, dying, and whatever the hell else, the sloth's like, "Nah, I'm good."
 Why get all worked up about life and death when you can just chill?
 I mean, they only come down from their trees like once a week to poop.
 Once a week.
 That's efficiency right there.
 You ever seen a sloth stressed out?
 Didn't think so.

-*He leans back on the stool, his voice even more deadpan, almost bored.*

-Sloths are so slow, algae literally grows on them.
-You wanna talk about not caring?
-That's a new level of "meh."
-They've become their own little ecosystems.
-They're just... hanging out and covered in moss.
-That's the dream right there.

 *He lifts a hand lazily as if to emphasize his point but can't even be bothered to do it with any energy.*

 You know, all this existential screaming, weeping, and raging?
 Overrated.
 Sometimes, you just gotta accept that life is slow and full of moss.
 The sloth gets it.
 No drama, no existential crisis, no fight to the death.
 Just... vibes.